 4.2 Headings

-• provide organizational overview of the document
+• Provide an organizational overview of the document

-• show logical development of ideas
+• Show logical development of ideas

-• show hierarchical relationship of ideas (headings, sub-headings)
+• Show hierarchical relationship of ideas (headings, sub-headings)

-• enable the reader to scan and read selectively
+• Enable the reader to scan and read selectively

-• increase readability of the document by providing breaks and passive space
+• Increase readability of the document by providing breaks and passive space

 Effective headings use concrete, descriptive language to tell the reader what to expect from the content of each section.
-Avoid “functional” headings when writing technical reports.
-Functional headings are used in documents that have consistent structures, such as science lab reports, when each section must fulfill a particular function.
+Avoid “functional” headings when writing business reports.
+Functional headings are used in documents that have consistent structures, such as in science lab reports, when each section must fulfill a particular function.
 For example,

 1. Introduction